kkrruumm/void-install-script/README.md

 --Option to install nftables with a default firewall config --Various security related modules

--Option to choose between efistub and grub
+-Option to choose between grub, efistub, and experimental UKI support

 -Option to encrypt installation disk
---With efistup setup, encryption will encrypt / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1
+--With UKI setup, encryption will encrypt both /boot and / using luks2 --With efistup setup, encryption will encrypt / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1